-Many political issues are of intense interest to a relatively small group, as noted above.
-For example, many U.S. drivers do not much care where the tires for their car were made—they just want good quality as inexpensively as they can get it.
-In September 2009, President Obama and Congress enacted a tariff (taxes added on imported goods) on tires imported from China that would increase the import price of Chinese tires by 35 percent in its first year, 30 percent in its second year, and 25 percent in its third year.
+Many political issues are of intense interest to a relatively small group, as we noted above.
+For example, many U.S. drivers do not much care where their car tires were made—they just want good quality as inexpensively as possible.
+In September 2009, President Obama and Congress enacted a tariff (taxes added on imported goods) on tires imported from China that would increase the price by 35 percent in its first year, 30 percent in its second year, and 25 percent in its third year.
 Interestingly, the U.S. companies that make tires did not favor this step, because most of them also import tires from China and other countries.
 (See Globalization and Protectionism for more on tariffs.)
-However, the United Steelworkers union, which had seen jobs in the tire industry fall by 5,000 over the previous five years, lobbied fiercely for the tariff to be enacted.
+However, the United Steelworkers union, which had seen jobs in the tire industry fall by 5,000 over the previous five years, lobbied fiercely for the tariff.
 With this tariff, the cost of all tires increased significantly.
 (See the closing Bring It Home feature at the end of this chapter for more information on the tire tariff.)

 Special interest groups are groups that are small in number relative to the nation, but quite well organized and focused on a specific issue.
 A special interest group can pressure legislators to enact public policies that do not benefit society as a whole.
 Imagine an environmental rule to reduce air pollution that will cost 10 large companies $8 million each, for a total cost of $80 million.
 The social benefits from enacting this rule provide an average benefit of $10 for every person in the United States, for a total of about $3 trillion.
 Even though the benefits are far higher than the costs for society as a whole, the 10 companies are likely to lobby much more fiercely to avoid $8 million in costs than the average person is to argue for $10 worth of benefits.

 In the early 2000s, about 40 million people in the United States were eligible for Medicare, a government program that provides health insurance for those 65 and older.
 On some issues, the elderly are a powerful interest group.
-They donate money and time to political campaigns, and in the 2012 presidential election, 70% of those over age 65 voted, while just 49% of those aged 18 to 24 cast a ballot, according to the U.S. Census.
+They donate money and time to political campaigns, and in the 2020 presidential election, 76% of those ages 65–74 voted, while just 51% of those aged 18 to 24 cast a ballot, according to the U.S. Census.

 In 2003, Congress passed and President George Bush signed into law a substantial expansion of Medicare that helped the elderly to pay for prescription drugs.
-The prescription drug benefit cost the federal government about $40 billion in 2006, and the Medicare system projects that the annual cost will rise to $121 billion by 2016.
+The prescription drug benefit cost the federal government about $40 billion in 2006, and the Medicare system projected that the annual cost would rise to $121 billion by 2016.
 The political pressure to pass a prescription drug benefit for Medicare was apparently quite high, while the political pressure to assist the 40 million with no health insurance at all was considerably lower.
-One reason might be that senior citizens are represented by AARP, a well-funded and well-organized lobbying group, while there is no umbrella organization to lobby for those without health insurance.
+One reason might be that the American Association for Retired People AARP, a well-funded and well-organized lobbying group represents senior citizens, while there is no umbrella organization to lobby for those without health insurance.

 In the battle over passage of the 2010 Affordable Care Act (ACA), which became known as “Obamacare,” there was heavy lobbying on all sides by insurance companies and pharmaceutical companies.
-However, a lobby group, Health Care for America Now (HCAN), was financed by labor unions and community groups and was organized to offset corporate lobbying.
-HCAN, spending $60 million dollars, was successful in helping to get the legislation passed which added new regulations on insurance companies and a mandate that all individuals will obtain health insurance by 2014.
+However, labor unions and community groups financed a lobby group, Health Care for America Now (HCAN), to offset corporate lobbying.
+HCAN, spending $60 million dollars, was successful in helping pass legislation which added new regulations on insurance companies and a mandate that all individuals will obtain health insurance by 2014.
 The following Work It Out feature further explains voter incentives and lobbyist influence.

 Paying To Get Your Way

 Suppose Congress proposes a tax on carbon emissions for certain factories in a small town of 10,000 people.
-The tax is estimated to reduce pollution to such an extent that it will benefit each resident by an equivalent of $300.
+Congress estimates the tax will reduce pollution to such an extent that it will benefit each resident by an equivalent of $300.
 The tax will also reduce profits to the town’s two large factories by $1 million each.
-How much should the factory owners be willing to spend to fight the passage of the tax, and how much should the townspeople be willing to pay to support it?
+How much should the factory owners be willing to spend to fight the tax passage, and how much should the townspeople be willing to pay to support it?
 Why is society unlikely to achieve the optimal outcome?

 Step 1.
-The two factory owners each stand to lose $1 million if the tax is passed, so each should be willing to spend up to that amount to prevent the passage of the tax, a combined sum of $2 million.
+The two factory owners each stand to lose $1 million if the tax passes, so each should be willing to spend up to that amount to prevent the passage, a combined sum of $2 million.
 Of course, in the real world, there is no guarantee that lobbying efforts will be successful, so the factory owners may choose to invest an amount that is substantially lower.